Interactive Transportation Permit Application Instructions

 - A complete description of load or equipment to be moved.
 Where appropriate, use specific model number and/or serial numbers to complete identification.
 State that the item is crated if applicable.
 For example, "Heat exchanging unit in shipping crate to protect copper tubing''.
 If a portion of an item is removed and carried on the same trailer.
 Include both pieces in the description.
 An accurate and complete description of the load is required for permit processing and law enforcement review.

 - Dimensions of the load (L x W x H).
 For example, "41' 0" long, 9' 6" wide, 6' 0" high."

 - Acceptable abbreviations.
-If space allows, write out the complete description such as "3-axle tractor, 2-axle jeep, 3-axle semi-trailer" or "2-axle tractor, 2-axle flat bed trailer."
+If space allows, write out the complete description such as "3-axle tractor, 2-axle jeep, 3-axle semi-trailer," "3-axle tractor, 2-axle flatbed trailer," or "2-axle (make/model) pick-up, curb weight X,XXX lbs, 2-axle lowbed trailer."

 - Serial numbers should be included with vehicles, which have an inspection report.

 - All 9, 11, and 13 axle combinations must have an inspection report submitted with the application.